Bar7coder7laz/SS_Syrian_Robot_Competition/README.md

 ### Advantages of Direct-Acting Steering

-- **Enhanced Precision**: Direct control over the wheel movement allows for more accurate and reliable steering.
+- **Enhanced Precision**: Direct control over the wheels' movement allows for more accurate and reliable steering.
-- **Increased Safety**: By reducing the potential for mechanical failure, direct-acting systems improve the overall safety of the vehicle.
+- **Increased Safety**: By reducing the potential for mechanical failure, direct-acting systems improve the vehicle's overall safety.
 - **Better Responsiveness**: The immediate translation of steering input to wheel action ensures a quicker response to driving conditions.

 ## Fusion Between Differential Gears and Direct-acting Steering Mechanisms in Our Robot

 ### Differential Gears Using Lego Parts
-In our robot we used differential gears as shown in the following photo:
+In our robot, we used differential gears, as shown in the following photo:

 <p align="center">
   <img src="https://github.com/Bar7coder7laz/SS_Syrian_Robot_Competition/blob/main/other/images/diff%20lego%20pars.webp" width="600" height="400">